About RAIA Project

-On the morning of October 7, 2023, Hamas launched a brutal surprise attack on the State of Israel.
-Amidst the chaos created by this attack, severe and systematic sexual crimes were committed against Israeli citizens and others who crossed the attackers’ path.
-The widespread chaos disrupted the functioning of Security, Emergency, and Medical (SEM) forces responsible for providing the first and secondary responses in terror zones.
-It has also significantly impaired the state’s mechanisms for identifying and proving these heinous crimes.
+On the morning of October 7, 2023, Hamas launched a deadly surprise attack on the State of Israel.
+Under the cover of the chaos created by the attack, severe and systematic sexual crimes were committed primarily against female civilians, as well as male civilians and other individuals encountered.
+The widespread chaos disrupted the functioning of emergency, medical, and security forces responsible for providing assistance, and in some cases, documenting events at terror sites, thereby impairing the ability of state mechanisms to identify and document these heinous crimes.

-The RAIA Project was initiated to address these gaps, acknowledge the severe implications of chaos on evidence loss, and propose tools and mechanisms for effective identification and documentation of sexual crimes in terror and other chaotic zones in the future.
-Its mission is to ensure recognition for victims and to prevent terror organizations and militants from exploiting the chaos they create to evade accountability for their actions.
+The RAIA Project was born out of the need to bridge these gaps, recognize the severe consequences of substantial evidence loss, and offer tools and mechanisms that will enable effective identification and documentation of sexual crimes, both on October 7th and in future terror scenes.
+Its goal is to ensure recognition and healing for the victims and to prevent terrorist organizations from exploiting the chaos they create to evade responsibility for their actions.

 The report advocates for the following points: